vesvelin/flux-dispenser-3D-model-devices/README.md

 the code is not "licked" and thrown in haste ...))))

+///////////
+COMMENT!!!
+The rotary axis in the hinged module should be changed with the axis of the latches, this is a design error ...
+//////////

 -------------------------------------------------- ------------------------------------------
 the model is free for copying editing and other life's vicissitudes ...